 Have questions, comments or concerns you'd like the Commission to address?
 Contact them here.

-Jim Clayton – Chairperson
+Tami Doll – Chairperson

 Tami Doll was appointed to the Iowa Alcoholic Beverages Commission May 1, 2012, by Governor Branstad.
 Employed at Doll Distributing LLC. in Council Bluffs since 1978, Commissioner Doll became Vice President and co-owner in 1985.
 In addition to her duties at Doll Distributing, she currently serves on the Board of Directors of the Loess Hills Chapter of the American Red Cross, Iowa Beer Wholesalers, and Heartland Family Services Ways to Work Committee.
 Commissioner Doll’s term will expire in April of 2017, but she is eligible for a second 5-year appointment.